Galamsey operator jailed 18 years for robbing two students

 Ansah pleaded guilty and he was convicted on his own plea by the Court presided over by Gwendolyn Millicent Owusu.

-Prosecutor Chief Inspector Jonas Newlove Adjei narrated that the first complainant, Owusu Asomani, was an 18-year-old and a form two student, while the second complainant, Theresa Afriyie, 19, was a final year student.
+Prosecuting, Chief Inspector Jonas Newlove Adjei, narrated that the first complainant, Owusu Asomani, was an 18-year-old and a form two Student, while the second complainant, Theresah Afriyie, 19, was a final year student.

 Chief Inspector Adjei said the accused persons were friends and resided at Akwasiase, near Tepa.